hirosystems/ordhook/docs/how-to-guides/how-to-run-ordhook-as-a-service-using-bitcoind.md

 ### Add `http-post` endpoints dynamically

-To enable dynamically posting endpoints to the server, you can spin up the Redis server by enabling the following lines of code in the `Ordhook.toml` file.
+To enable dynamically posting endpoints to the server, you can spin up the Redis server by enabling the following lines of code in the `Ordhook.toml` file:

 ```toml
 [http_api]